cristinaponcela/cristinaponcela.github.io/_posts/2025-02-26-PocketBase: The Perfect Backend Solution for My React Native App.md

 ### Firebase

 Firebase is the veteran in this space, and I have recommended it in the past too.
-I still think it is amazing for small-scale development especially, but scalability and costs are it’s biggest weaknesses when compared to PocketBase.
+I still think it is amazing for small-scale development especially, but scalability and costs are its biggest weaknesses when compared to PocketBase.
 As a newly full-fledged adult, I have to think about these too :( womp womp.

 It offers:
-• NoSQL database (and now also a SQL option)
+- NoSQL database (and now also a SQL option)
-• Authentication
+- Authentication
-• Cloud functions
+- Cloud functions
-• Analytics
+- Analytics
-• Crash reporting
+- Crash reporting
-• Push notifications
+- Push notifications

 Its pricing model is… very not great when you scale.
 While the free tier is generous, costs can escalate quickly once you exceed those limits.
 Many developers have war stories about unexpected Firebase bills when their apps gained traction.